-We have already a post where some general troubleshooting steps have been outlined which could help you if you are Unable to Install Apps from Windows 8 Store.
+We have already a post where some general troubleshooting steps have been outlined which could help you if you are Unable to Install Apps from Microsoft Store.
 We have also seen how to fix Error 0x80073cf9.
 Sure you can always try a reset the app’s cache to resolve such downloading and installing issues; but today we will see specifically, how to fix Error code 0x8024600e which you may receive when trying to install or update Windows Store Apps.

 Something happened and this app couldn’t be installed, Error Code 0x8024600e